pacifics/PassDao/README.md

 ## Pass DAO Contractor Smart Contract

-Smart contract used for the management of the project managers and contractors of the application.
+Smart contract used by the project managers and contractors of the application.

 Public functions are :